No Source; Open; High Resistance; Short; Ground

 Corrosion and Sulfating

 Over time, any motorcycle will accumulate corrosion in it’s connectors.
-The battery posts and connections are most susceptible to corrosion. bluish sulfate powder will form if no maintenance is done on the battery.
+The battery posts and connections are most susceptible to corrosion.
+A bluish sulfate powder will form if no maintenance is done on the battery.
 It is easily removed, by simply pouring water over them, while the battery is disconnected.
 The posts should be free of such sulfate.
 For the connectors, dipping them in a cup of water is most efficient.
 Of course, once the sulfate is removed, drying the surfaces using an air blower is a must.
 Reassembling with water will cause the connections to sulfate all over again.
 It is recommended to apply a dielectric grease after assembly to prevent water from entering again.
 Most connectors on modern motorcycles are waterproof, and the seals should be inspected, and replaced if necessary.

 In switches corrosion or burned contacts will cause high resistance.